 - Air Turbine Generator.
 Pressurized hot air flows through a turbine generator, similar to a steam turbine, to produce power.
 The clean, dry air is exhausted to atmosphere.

 During discharge, ambient air is heated to drive the discharge process.
-Typically, the exhaust heat from a thermal power plant is used, such as combustion turbine which starts quickly and produces exhaust heat at a useful temperature, starts quickly, and can burn Hydrogen to avoid GHG emissions.
+A combustion turbine produces exhaust heat at a useful temperature, starts quickly, and can burn Hydrogen to avoid GHG emissions.

 - Inlet Air Cooling.
 Ambient air is cooled, increasing the air density to allow the combustion turbine to operate at its maximum power point and maximize the exhaust heat available for extracting stored energy.
 Heat absorbed from the inlet air is transferred via a cooling loop, filled with anti-freeze, to pre-heat the regasified air.

 - Combustion Turbine Generator.
 Any suitable combustion turbine can provide the exhaust heat used to drive the discharge cycle.
 By controlling the inlet air temperature via cooling loop, this turbine can always operate at optimum conditions to maximize the cycle efficiency.

 - Exhaust Heat Recovery.
 Exhaust heat from the combustion turbine is extracted by two heat exchanger coils.
 The first coil heats pressurized air from the Cooling Loop pre-heater; the second coil heats the ORC working fluid.

 The ORC uses refrigerant, such as R-290 (propane), in a closed cycle to extract additional power to improve the efficiency of the LACC.